openwebdocs/mdn-bcd-collector/docs/update-bcd-data-flow.md

 ### persistAddedOver

-Generally overwrites BCD version data with inferred `version_added` data under following conditions:
+Updates `statements` key with inferred `version_added` data under following conditions:

 - it is different from existing value
 - is not a range